 - Women & Children’s Health Research Institute

-Specific, focused research initiatives within the CHILD Study have been funded by grants, of varying amounts and with varying timelines, sourced from diverse granting agencies, as detailed in the CHILD Grants database.
+Specific, focused research initiatives within the CHILD Cohort Study have been funded by grants, of varying amounts and with varying timelines, sourced from diverse granting agencies, as detailed in the CHILD Grants database.